NieneB/geo_visualisatie_workshop/README.md

 ### Data

-The geojson and topojson files used are available in `../data`.
+The geoJSON and topoJSON files used are available in `/data`.
 See [data/README.md](data/README.md) for the methods used to create them.
 The data preparation has already be done for you.

 # D3.js